20 Worst Tourist Traps in Michigan

 Source: fromashestotay93

-Visitors drive hours expecting a quirky destination.
+Visitors sometimes drive hours expecting a quirky destination with more to offer.

 6. Sea Shell City